 One solution is to vent the crankcase, and associated blow-by, outside the engine.
 This not only pollutes the environment but also looks unsightly.
 It's difficult to look cool with puffs of smoke coming from beneath the engine.

 My initial solution was to filter the blow-by before it was drawn back into the engine and burnt.
 I installed a custom filter, however after a few hundred miles the filter became practically useless as it was saturated with oil from the blow-by.
+I could install an aftermarket catch can, however I like to make things.

-Another solution was called for.
+A comprehensive solution was called for.
 The problem was how to handle the oil particles in the blow-by.
 For this project I decided to fabricate an air/oil separator that would separate most of the oil from the blow-by before it was drawn back into the engine.

-The requirements would be that the separator/filter would be reusable, be self contained and finally, cannot add clutter to the engine compartment.
+The requirements would be that the separator/filter would be reusable, be self-contained and finally, cannot add clutter to the engine compartment.

 An additional requirement, modify the Positive Crankcase Ventilation (PCV) system so that it actually works.